Ellen and William Craft: Return to the United States

-In 1890, the Crafts moved to Charleston, South Carolina to live with their daughter Ellen, who was married to Dr. William D. Crum.
+In 1890, the Crafts moved to Charleston, South Carolina to live with their daughter Ellen, who was married to a doctor named William D. Crum.
 He was appointed Collector of the Port of Charleston by President Theodore Roosevelt.
 The elder Ellen Craft died in 1891, and her widower William on January 29, 1900.

 Running a Thousand Miles for Freedom

 Their book provides a unique view of race, gender, and class in the 19th century.
 It offers examples of racial passing, cross-dressing, and middle-class "performance" in a society in which each of these boundaries was thought to be distinct and stable.
-While originally published with only William's name as author, twentieth-century and more recent scholarship has re-evaluated Ellen's likely contribution, noting the inclusion of material about Sally Miller and other female fugitives.
+While published initially with only William's name as author, twentieth-century and more recent scholarship has re-evaluated Ellen's likely contribution, noting the inclusion of material about Sally Miller and other female fugitives.
 Reprints since the 1990s have listed both the Crafts as authors.

-Their escape, and particularly Ellen's disguise, which played on many layers of appearance and identity, showed the interlocking nature of race, gender, and class.
-Ellen had to "perform" successfully in all three arenas simultaneously for the couple to travel undetected.
-Since only William's narrative voice tells their joint story in the book, critics say it is suggestive of how difficult it was for a black woman to find a public voice, although she was bold in action.
-Sarah Brusky says that, in the way that she used wrappings to "muffle" herself during the escape to avoid conversation, Ellen in the book is presented through the filter of William's perspective.
+Their escape, particularly Ellen's disguise, which played on many layers of appearance and identity, showed the interlocking nature of race, gender, and class.
+Ellen had to "perform" in all three arenas simultaneously for the couple to travel undetected.
+Since only William's narrative voice tells their joint story in the book, critics say it suggests how difficult it was for a black woman to find a public voice, although she was bold in action.
+Sarah Brusky says that, in the way that she used wrappings to "muffle" herself during the escape to avoid conversation, Ellen is presented in the book through the filter of William's perspective.

-Historians and readers cannot evaluate how much Ellen contributed to the recounting of their story, but audiences appreciated seeing the young woman who had been so daring.
+Historians and readers cannot evaluate how much Ellen contributed to recounting their story, but audiences appreciated seeing the young woman who had been so daring.
 On one occasion, a newspaper notes, there was "considerable disappointment" when Ellen Craft was absent.
-Since they appeared over a period of ten years, as William recounted their escape, they could respond to audiences' reactions to Ellen in person and to hearing of her actions.
+Since they appeared for ten years, as William recounted their escape, they could respond to audiences' reactions to Ellen in person and to hearing of her actions.
 It is likely their published account reflects her influence.

+Relationship to the Healy Family

+In February 2024, Washington Post writer Bryan Greene established through DNA evidence that Ellen Craft was a blood relative of the Healy family, which included several siblings once enslaved in Jones County, Georgia, who later distinguished themselves as leaders in the Catholic Church and other endeavors.
+DNA test results showed a descendant of Martha Healy was a 4th to 8th cousin with three of Craft's descendants.
+In his article, Greene cited an 1893 account from S.T.
+Pickard, onetime editor of the Portland Transcript, who said Ellen Craft told him she was the first cousin of James Augustine Healy, the Bishop of Portland, Maine.
+The 2024 DNA results establish some 131 years later that Craft was, in fact, a relative.